datazoompuc/datazoom.social/README.md

 **Details**

 - The function determines the time periods to load based on the `panel` argument.
-- It iterates through the specified time periods, extracting PNAD data, variables, and processing panel data.
+- It iterates through the specified time periods, extracting PNADc data, variables, and processing panel data.
 - Panel data is filtered based on a specified value (`panel`) in the V1014 column.
 - Processed panel data with more than 5000 rows is saved as an .RDS file.